-Over 10 million domestic overnight visitors, 25 million domestic daytrippers and 3.2 million international visitors come to experience Sydney each year, supporting around 8,000 businesses in the food and drink, retails and personal services, and tourist, cultural and leisure sectors.
+Around 11 million domestic overnight visitors and 3.45 million international visitors come to experience Sydney each year, supporting around 8,000 businesses in the food and drink, retail and personal services, and tourist, cultural and leisure sectors.
 All this economic activity drives construction, with over \$15 billion of private development completed in the past 5 years.